nrjdalal/use-tracking/README.md

 }
 ```

-## Recommended: Usage with Tracker Component
+## Recommended: Usage with Tracking Component

-It is recommended to use the `TrackerProvider` in a layout component that is rendered on every page.
+It is recommended to use the `TrackingProvider` in a layout component that is rendered on every page.
 This enables you to track page views and click events across your entire application.

 ### Step 1: Create a Next.js Provider Component